Sleep studies are tests that record what happens to your body during sleep. The studies are done to find out what's causing your sleep problems.

 Portable sleep monitoring

 If you will have portable sleep monitoring, your doctor will explain how to use the monitoring equipment at home.
 You'll need to sleep with short tubes in your nose and a cap on your finger that connect to a small monitor.
 The monitor records information while you sleep, such as your breathing pattern and blood oxygen level.
-You may also wear a device that records sounds you make, and a band around a leg to see how often the leg moves while you sleep.
+You may also wear a device that records sounds you make and your movements while you sleep.

 Multiple sleep latency test